-Registration for the Spring 2018 semester is fast approaching.
+Registration for the Fall 2018 semester is fast approaching.
 The History Department will once again offer pre-registration for majors and minors into History Department classes.
-This web page outlines the procedures for both registration and pre-registering for the Spring 2018 semester.
+This web page outlines the procedures for both registration and pre-registering for the Fall 2018 semester.

 - Students will use Homer to register for classes.

 - In order to ensure that history students have preferential access to our classes, we allow both majors and minors to pre-register for classes.
-We will have a pre-registration gathering on Thursday, October 12, 2017, from 12:10 to 01:05 p.m., in Friends 205 where you can ask professors about their spring classes.
+We will have a pre-registration gathering on Tuesday, March 6, 2018, from 12:10 to 01:05 p.m., in Friends 205 where you can ask professors about their fall classes.

 - To pre-register:

-- Students will receive a list of the department's spring courses.
+- Students will receive a list of the department's fall courses.
 The form is also available for download on the department website.

 - Students may sign up for one 400-level course but must specify the course and get the tutorial or seminar instructor's signature before turning in the form.
 Students without instructor approval will not be allowed to pre-register for a seminar or tutorial.
 Students are not pre-registered into 400-level courses.
 Instead, students who turn in signed forms have their seats reserved by the lifting of the "instruction permission required" restriction.
-Then, during registration (November 7th - 16th), students will be able to add that class in Homer.
+Then, during registration (April 3rd to April 12th), students will be able to add that class in Homer.

 - The pre-registration process CANNOT be used to override time conflicts, course capacities, or financial or medical holds.

 - Students may only pre-register for 3 classes total, across their whole schedule.
 If a student can preregister in more than one department, they will need to coordinate their choices carefully as the Dean's office will only allow a student to be placed into 3 courses before their regular registration appointment.